EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 ## Chosen SDC and its Integration :ballot_box_with_check:

 ### SDG 4: Quality Education :pencil:
-:white_check_mark: Books are sources of knowledge so an accessible digital bookstore helps bring education and information to users.
+:white_check_mark: Books are sources of knowledge so an accessible digital bookstore facilitates easy access to educational resources and books, encouraging informed and sustainable consumption habits.

 ### SDG 9:  Industry innovation and infrastracture :building_construction:
 :white_check_mark: This digital bookstore is also a form of an industrial innovation that brings libraries to a notch!